mismail6/Pytorch-DCGAN-for-Custom-Dataset/README.md

 In this case, I first trained lr=0.0002 for 200 epochs then 0.0001 for 100 epochs. batch size = 64.
 The images were initially resized to be 64x64 for better training so the generated images are also 64x64 which was too small so I had to upscale the results by x4.

+Feel free to either train your own model using the code or generate images using the uploaded models.
+The code automatically loads them if they are in the current directory.